Modulation groups: Modulation groups

-\begin{remarks} \item We will see in \eqref{modif:mod:group} an example in which it is convenient to twist the action of the small modulation group by a character as in Definition \ref{defn:mod:group}.
+\begin{rem} In \eqref{modif:mod:group} we will give an example in which it is convenient to twist the action of the small modulation group by a character as in Definition \ref{defn:mod:group}.
 It would be desirable to have a conceptual explanation for this phenomenon.
-In any case one should view Definition \ref{defn:mod:group} as a working definition. \item In some situations it is more natural to work with a family of Fourier transforms (see \cite{BK:basic:affine}).
-The considerations of this paper adapt in the natural manner to this setting. \end{remarks}
+In any case one should view Definition \ref{defn:mod:group} as a working definition. \end{rem} In some situations it is more natural to work with a family of Fourier transforms (see \cite{BK:basic:affine}).
+The considerations of this paper adapt in the natural manner to this setting.